ffivaz/autocell.js/README.md

 <canvas id="canvas" width="800" height="500"></canvas>
 ```

 And in a script, put the init code.
 Initial patterns are available in the data directory.
 Each file is JSON coded.
-In the example below, the gosper-glider-gun.json file is assumed to be in the same directory as you html and js files.
+In the example below, the gosper-glider-gun.json file is assumed to be in the same directory as your html and javascript files.

 ```html
 <script>